*** Go fast! Go Express! ***

 Scoring:

 • Swimmers are divided into A, B and C Divisions by times at RSL Finals.
-All swimmers, experienced year-round to novice, have the opportunity to win points (and medals and ribbons) for their teams.
+All swimmers of all levels have the opportunity to win points (and medals and ribbons) for their teams.

 Weather Rules